 This is a type of positive airway pressure device that has two pressure settings: the prescribed pressure for inhalation (ipap), and a lower pressure for exhalation (epap).
 The lower pressures during expiration may improve the comfort of using the device in some patients who need higher pressure and have trouble adjusting to this.
 In some patients with underlying lung disease, the use of different pressures inspiratory and expiratory may help with breathing.

 Oral appliances, or mandibular advancement devices, are something like a mouth guard or dental device.
 They work by increasing the space in the back of the throat by moving the jaw forward changing the position of the tongue.
 While CPAP is usually more effective than oral appliances, oral appliances might be easier to use, and therefore in some patients, they may be used for more total hours per night—providing good control of apneas.

-There are several types of disposable nasal devices.
-Some work by opening the nostrils, to make breathing easier, and reducing the narrowing that may occur when breathing through a narrow air passage.
-Off-the-shelf treatments can help reduce snoring, but as sole treatments, are not usually effective for sleep apnea.
+There are several types of nasal devices to address snoring and sleep apnea.
+Some such nasal devices are designed to actually treat Sleep Apnea and these require a prescription.
+Others are designed to simply open the nostrils, to make breathing easier, and reducing the narrowing that may occur during inspiration.
+It is important to note that off-the-shelf treatments to open the nose can help reduce snoring, but as sole treatments, are not usually effective for sleep apnea.

 For children with obstructive sleep apnea, surgery (often tonsillectomy and/or adenoidectomy) is a first-line treatment option.
 Results of surgery are generally good, although a sleep study after surgery is often recommended for children who continue to have signs or symptoms of obstructive sleep apnea after surgery.